RikkieBobby/Project1/README.md

 - A "get in contact" form
 - Links to social media

-How to launch the website:
-- You will need access to GitHub and IDE launcher
-- Go to the GitHub repository (https://github.com/RikkieBobby/Project1)
-- From there you can open the Repository using GitPod, if you don't have GitPod copy the repository url and load it into your IDE
-- When the repository is loaded into your IDE, go to the terminal
-- Type 'python3 -m http.server' into the termianl to run a browser for the website
-- Click the open browser option which appears in your IDE
-- You will now be able to view the website

 Future work for the project:
 - seperate the website further into different pages with a range of services I offer
 - include a downloadable CV for potential recruiters and clients